npmcdn-to-unpkg-bot/crdx.org/index.md

 ## Look at my code

-I keep all my public stuff on [GitHub](https://github.com/crdx) and use [BitBucket](http://bitbucket.org/crdx) for private projects (it's pretty good these days).
+I keep all my public stuff on [GitHub](https://github.com/crdx) and use [BitBucket](http://bitbucket.org/crdx) for private projects.

 Click on a project to see its page on GitHub.
+Hover over or tap the status icon to see the latest commit.

 <div class="projects projects-active clearfix">
   <a class="project" data-repo="crdx.org" href="https://github.com/crdx/crdx.org">